 Many of our collaboration agreements entitle us to additional payments upon the achievement of performance-based milestones.
 These milestones are generally categorized into three types: development milestones, which are generally based on the advancement of our pipeline and initiation of clinical trials; regulatory milestones, which are generally based on the submission, filing or approval of regulatory applications such as an NDA in the U.S.; and sales-based milestones, which are generally based on meeting specific thresholds of sales in certain geographic areas.
 For each collaboration that includes development milestone payments, we evaluate whether it is probable that the consideration associated with each milestone will not be subject to a significant reversal in the cumulative amount of revenue recognized.
 Amounts that meet this threshold are included in the transaction price using the most likely amount method, whereas amounts that do not meet this threshold are considered constrained and excluded from the transaction price until they meet this threshold.
 Milestones tied to regulatory approval, and therefore not within our control, are considered constrained until such approval is received.
 Upfront and ongoing development milestones per our collaboration agreements are not subject to refund if the development activities are not successful.
 At the end of each subsequent reporting period, we re-evaluate the probability of a significant reversal of the cumulative revenue recognized for our milestones, and, if necessary, adjust our estimate of the overall transaction price.
-Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenues from collaboratios and loss in the period of adjustment.
-We exclude sales-based royalties and milestone payments from the transaction price until the sale occurs (or, if later, the underlying performance obligation to which some or all of the royalty has been allocated has been satisfied, or partially satisfied), because the license to our intelle
+Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenues from collaborators and loss in the period of adjustment.
+We exclude sales-based royalties and milestone payments from the transaction price until the sale occurs (or, if later, the underlying performance obligation to which some or all of the royalty has been allocated has been satisfied, or partially satisfied), because the license to our intellectual property is deemed to be the predominant item to which the royalties relate as it is the primary driver of value.
+Currently, we have not recognized any royalty revenue resulting from any of our agreements.